-REVIEW: Is This The Holy GRAYL of Filtered Water Bottles?
+Is This The Holy Grayl of Purifying Water Bottles?

 This presents a real problem when travelling.
 Yeah, you can purchase bottled water on the go.
 But this costs precious, precious money and causes unnecessary wastage.

 The answer then seems to be to carry a reusable water bottle wherever you go.
 Yet, what do you do when you’re in a country where you’re unable to drink the water straight from the tap?
 Make do with boiling it and risk possible sickness?
 Use Iodine tablets, which leave a rather unpleasant aftertaste?

 It seems a purifying water bottle is the best answer.
 However, there are quite a few out there – finding the perfect bottle is no easy task.
 I should know.
 I’ve been searching for one for over three years.

 Enter the Grayl Water Bottle – The Ultralight Purifier

 I had heard about the Grayl water bottle on “the street” and was immediately intrigued.
 I have had a reusable water bottle for most of my teenage to adult life and the bottle ticked off a lot of things on my list.

 It’s lightweight (weighing around 300g or 10.9oz) and easy to manoeuvre.
 It comes in lots of bright and pretty colours (which I find appealing, don’t judge me).

 Once the lid is screwed on, it doesn’t leak – you’d be amazed by how many bottles don’t pass this extremely simple test.